KryptKode/CleanAnalytics/README.md

 A simple library to prevent coupling your codebase to a particular analytic SDK.
 It also adds support for multiple analytics clients.

+### WIP: It's still a work in progress.
+The library is compeleted but no sample yet.

 Possible things to be tracked by analytics can be grouped into three events.
 An event `tag` is a unique string that identifies the event.

 - **Content View Events**